geekbass/k8s-eso-migration-tool/README.md

 migrate_secrets = ESOMigrateAWSSecretStore.migrate_eso(secrets_dictionary=secrets)

 ```

+5) Check the `manifests/` directory for external secret yaml files and AWS Secrets Manager for newly created Secrets.

 ## Other Usage
 As mentioned there are also ways of helping generate the dictionary such as finding namespaces and secrets.
 See the examples directory for other uses.